Development of apprenticeships and dismissal

 It is said that apprenticeships in the UK can be traced back to medieval craft guilds in the Middle Ages.
 Originally an apprentice was the child of upper-class parents.
 The child was often a boy of about 9-years old who was sent to live with a journeyman and his family.
 A journeyman was a tradesman who was a master of his craft.
 The child he taught was said to have been 'indentured' to the journeyman.
 The development of what is now called a 'Traditional Apprenticeship' stemmed from this relationship.

-Many tradesmen travelled from place to place to carry out their crafts.
+Many tradesmen travelled from place to place to carry out their trades.
 For example, a mason might travel many miles from his home to the site where a Cathedral was being built and stay there while this was going on.
-The term 'journeyman' may have come from the fact that many tradesmen travelled or journeyed like this to find work.
+The term 'journeyman' may have come from the fact that many tradesmen journeyed like this to find work.

 The Middle Ages